Choosing the Correct Tax Form to File

 Before attempting to contact the Indiana Department of Revenue (DOR) with your questions about which Indiana individual income tax return to file, read the following information to find the category that best fits your situation.

 - If you file a single federal income tax return, you must file a single Indiana individual income tax return.

 - If you file a joint federal income tax return, you must file a joint Indiana individual income tax return.

 Below are the descriptions of just two of the several different individual income tax returns Indiana offers and some examples to help you choose the best tax return.
-To view all current-year individual income tax returns, click here.

 Note: If you have any other kind of Indiana-source income, you'll have to file Form IT-40PNR.